 The Music Department

-The department consists of a Director of Music (Interim: Jeremy Truslove), a Priory Organist (Ian Pattinson FRCO), a Choral Animateur (Sam Gilliatt - temporary grant funded) and a volunteer librarian and choir chaperones.
+The department consists of a Director of Music, a Priory Organist (Ian Pattinson FRCO), a volunteer librarian and choir chaperones.
 We also have a selection of singing teachers who work on a self-employed basis.

 Parish and People